terraframe/m2eclipse-ajdt/README.md

 # m2eclipse-ajdt
 M2E Configurer for AJDT

-This plugin provides support for Eclipse build procedure in maven projects that use aspectj:compile.
+This plugin provides support for Eclipse build procedure in maven projects that use `aspectj:compile`.
 Without this plugin you may see warnings such as "Plugin execution not covered by lifecycle configuration: org.codehaus.mojo.aspectj-maven-plugin ..."

 This plugin supports multiple different forked versions of aspectj-maven-plugin.
-Following groupId values for this plugin are recognized:
+Following `groupId` values for this plugin are recognized:
- * org.codehaus.mojo
+ * `org.codehaus.mojo`
- * com.nickwongdev
+ * `com.nickwongdev`
- * com.github.m50d
+ * `com.github.m50d`
- * se.haleby.aspectj
+ * `se.haleby.aspectj`
- * io.starter
+ * `io.starter`

 I need this plugin personally and therefore I plan to maintain it for personal purposes.